 Register your place

-Frequency of class: 120 minutes of class contact and approximately 60 minutes of self-study a week are recommended in order to make good progress.
+Frequency of class: Two hours of class contact and approximately 1.5 hours self-study a week are recommended in order to make good progress.

 Number of students: Maximum 20.